Plumbing Pressure Regulator Service: High Point, NC

-For pressure regulator service in High Point, the local details decide which parts actually last.
-Set in North Carolina's humid subtropical region — a humid subtropical climate — long, hot, muggy summers, mild winters, heavy thunderstorms, and high year-round humidity — homes here contend with high year-round humidity that sweats and corrodes copper pipe and summer heat and moisture that strain water heaters, so we spec corrosion- and climate-rated pipe, fittings, and water heaters rather than whatever's cheapest on the shelf.
+In High Point, good pressure regulator service starts from local conditions, not a national spec sheet.
+Set in North Carolina's humid subtropical region — a humid subtropical climate — long, hot, muggy summers, mild winters, heavy thunderstorms, and high year-round humidity — homes here contend with high year-round humidity that sweats and corrodes copper pipe and summer heat and moisture that strain water heaters, so we spec corrosion- and climate-rated pipe, fittings, and fixtures rather than whatever's cheapest on the shelf.
 The failures we see most around Guilford County are corroded copper pipe and fittings in the humid air and high water pressure straining aging fittings, and our pressure regulator service trucks are stocked for them.

-High Point sits in North Carolina's humid subtropical region, which brings a humid subtropical climate — long, hot, muggy summers, mild winters, heavy thunderstorms, and high year-round humidity.
-For a home's plumbing that means contending with high year-round humidity that sweats and corrodes copper pipe, summer heat and moisture that strain water heaters, and frequent thunderstorms that back up storm drains and sewers — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+The setting for High Point is North Carolina's humid subtropical region — a humid subtropical climate — long, hot, muggy summers, mild winters, heavy thunderstorms, and high year-round humidity.
+On a home's plumbing that translates to high year-round humidity that sweats and corrodes copper pipe, summer heat and moisture that strain water heaters, and frequent thunderstorms that back up storm drains and sewers — which is why we spec corrosion- and freeze-rated pipe, fittings, and equipment for the local climate.

-The plumbing failures we see most in High Point homes are corroded copper pipe and fittings in the humid air, high water pressure straining aging fittings, and rusted water heater tanks in the muggy climate.
+Around High Point, the breakdowns we're dispatched to most are corroded copper pipe and fittings in the humid air, high water pressure straining aging fittings, and rusted water heater tanks in the muggy climate.
 It's not random — 59 days below freezing a year freeze and split supply lines and outdoor spigots, 42 days above 90°F push water heaters and expansion tanks to their limit, 47 inches of rain a year overwhelm sump pumps and seep into sewer laterals, and 64% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
 That's the exact wear and corrosion our High Point trucks carry parts for, fixed in a single visit.

 Pressure reads over 80 PSI